scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Movie Review Data v2.0 from
 http://www.cs.cornell.edu/people/pabo/movie-review-data.
 This data
-set contains written reviews of movies divided into positive and negative reviews, and the goal is to learn how to automatically detect distinguish the two cases.
+set contains written reviews of movies divided into positive and negative reviews, and the goal is to learn how to automatically distinguish between the two cases.

 Of course, tackling such problems is well known to be difficult, and there are many open research problems in this domain.
 On the other